xcore/sc_multi_uart/doc/example_applications.rst

 The main Makefile for the project is in the application directory.
 This file specifies build options and used modules.
 The Makefile uses the common build infrastructure in ``xcommon``.
 This system includes the source files from the relevant modules and is documented within ``xcommon``.

-Using Command Line Tools
+Using command line tools
 ------------------------

-To build from the command line, change to `app_slicekit_com_demo` directory and execute the command:
+To build from the command line, change to `app_sliceKIT_com_demo` directory and execute the command:

    ::